analogdevicesinc/max78000-secure-loader/README.md

 ## Programming the [MAX78000](https://www.maximintegrated.com/en/products/microcontrollers/MAX78000.html) with the Bootloader Firmware

-_Note: The [MaximSDK](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0010820A#) has to be installed before following the stpes below_
+_Note: The [MaximSDK](https://www.maximintegrated.com/en/design/software-description.html/swpart=SFW0010820A#) has to be installed before following the steps below_

 Use the following steps to program the [MAX78000FTHR](https://www.maximintegrated.com/en/products/microcontrollers/MAX78000FTHR.html) board with bootloader code:
 1. Connect the micro-USB cable to the [MAX78000FTHR](https://www.maximintegrated.com/en/products/microcontrollers/MAX78000FTHR.html) and the PC.